Chimoney/chimoney-community-projects/README.md

   - [Topdelivr @ 715aafe](https://github.com/KelvinNjiraini/TopDelivr/tree/715aafe5f78a5ea29634f80be1ceb0983fa86558)
 - In addition to contributing to existing projects, you can create a new project that includes `Chimoney`.
 - To do this, simply submit your project in the `submissions` folder.
+- Follow our [Contributing Guidelines](https://github.com/Chimoney/chimoney-community-projects/blob/main/CONTRIBUTING.md) for making changes.
+- Create a new branch with a relevant name for your work: `git checkout -b feature/my-contribution`.
+- Make your changes and commit them to the `submissions` folder.
+- Push your changes to your forked repository: `git push origin feature/my-contribution`.
+- Create a pull request explaining your contribution.

 ## 🧿 Issues